 - Document type

 - Faculty of Social and Behavioural Sciences (FMG)

 - Psychology Research Institute (PsyRes)

-According to the asynchronous discrete coding model of Miller, two manipulations should display underadditive effects on reaction time if they slow down noncontingent stages associated with the processing of two separable dimensions of a stimulus.
+(from the journal abstract) According to the asynchronous discrete coding model of Miller, two manipulations should display underadditive effects on reaction time if they slow down noncontingent stages associated with the processing of two separable dimensions of a stimulus.
 Underadditive effects are also predicted by a dual route model when a task variable is factorially varied with design type (mixed vs blocked).
 Interpretations of both underadditive effects and their combination were evaluated.
 Intact and degraded stimuli were presented to 18 young adults either in a single block (mixed) or in separate blocks (blocked).
 Spatial stimulus-response (S-R) compatibility was manipulated in all conditions.
 Stimulus degradation and S-R compatibility interacted underadditively, but only in blocked presentations.
 Both interpretations of underadditive effects were supported.
 Eye-movement registrations provided additional support for the alternative routes model.

 - go to publisher's site

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.